jdhanju/stack-adapt-test/README.md

 - Open the file **index.html** in a browser and the application will run

 ## How to test specific dates?
-- Currently, the application is set to using the users current date.
+- Currently, the application is set to use the users current date.
 Follow the steps below to test alternative dates.
 - Open the file **script.js**
 - Scroll down to line 36
 - Comment out the line